 UltraCruz– This is our farm’s copper bolus brand of choice.
 It is already properly dosed for goats so there isn’t any unnecessary work.
 UltraCruz has capsules measured for adult goats as well as for goat kids.

 Copper bolus is typically administered to a goat via a Balling Gun.
-The bolus would be placed in the hollow tip of the balling gun which is then pushed to the back of the goat’s throat and deposited for the goat to swallow.
-This method works great, but sometimes it can be a little stressful and uncomfortable for the goats and it requires a little extra elbow grease from the farmer.
+The bolus would be placed in the hollow tip of the bolus gun which is then pushed to the back of the goat’s throat and deposited for the goat to swallow.
+Peanut butter can be used to hold the bolus in the gun.

-There is an alternative method of administering copper bolus to goats that by-passes the extra stress and discomfort.
 They won’t even know that you are giving them anything other than some yummy treats!
-All you need is some UltraCruz Copper Bolus and marshmallows or bananas.
+All you need is some Copper Bolus and marshmallows or bananas.

-Most of my goats love marshmallows so we use these first.
-Start by pushing one bolus in the middle of each marshmallow.
 You can also pour the copper out of the capsule into a hole poked in the marshmallow- I don’t recommend doing this if you can avoid it as it makes the copper release into the system faster than it should.
-Give these to your goats according to the amount they need for their body weight. *See dosing recommendations above.

 Some goats won’t eat marshmallows (crazy, right?) so bananas can be used instead.
 Push 4-5 boluses into a banana and pinch off each one into a bite sized piece.
 Again, feed these to your goats according to their body weight.